ime01/1ValetTaskApp/README.md

 A Device management android Application, that displays a list of smartphone devices, with data mocked to be coming from a network call, implemented with ROOM DATABASE

-I have added some additional features not directly on the task, like day and night mode, swipe to delete and restore a device, app also setup to easily implement add and update device in the future.
+I have added some additional features not directly on the task, like day and night mode, facebook shimmer effect while loading data, swipe to delete and restore a device, app also setup to easily implement add and update device in the future.

 fully built with Kotlin